 - My landing page reads like a story and not an advertisement

-So I changed things up a bit by adding “click to shop” buttons on the images as shown below.
+To encourage visitors to visit my store, I also chose to superimpose “click to shop” buttons on the images as shown below.

-The key question is how can I get Mary to come back to my store when she’s finally ready to make a purchase?
+As a result, I want these customers to come back to my store when they are finally ready to make a purchase.

-The solution is to get Mary on my email list and create an email sales funnel.
+The easiest way to do this is to get them to sign up for an email list and create an email sales funnel.

-Once I have Mary on my email list, I can contact her whenever I want and by keeping her engaged with my content, I can send her regular reminders to come back and check out my shop.
+Once I have a visitor on my email list, I can contact them whenever I want and by keeping them engaged with my content, I can send them regular reminders to come back and check out my shop.

-Now Mary might not be interested in buying the next day, the next week or even the next month but I can sure as hell make sure that she’s pleasantly reminded of our online store when she’s ready.
+Now this customer might not be interested in buying the next day, the next week or even the next month but I can make sure that they are pleasantly reminded of our online store when they are ready.

-First off, I had my wife create a lead magnet.
-In return for a customer’s email address, we offered up a free ebook of arts and crafts tutorials.
-Inside this book was a variety of DIY crafts that a potential bride would be interested in.
+First off, you need a lead magnet.
+In return for a customer’s email address, we are giving away a free ebook of arts and crafts tutorials.
+Inside this book is a variety of DIY crafts that a potential bride would be interested in.

-Then, I strategically placed email signup forms all over the landing page post.
+Then, you need to strategically place email signup forms all over your landing page post.

-- I added a signup form above the content
+- Add a signup form above the content

-- I added a signup form below the content
+- Add a signup form below the content

-- I added a signup form in the sidebar
+- Add a signup form in the sidebar

-Basically, there was no way in hell that a user could land on this page without seeing an email signup form:)
+Basically, you want there to be very little chance that a user lands on your page without seeing an email signup form:)

 For more information on my signup form placement strategy, check out this post.

 There’s no point in grabbing an email address unless you plan on emailing your customers.
-So my wife created a multi step email autoresponder sequence to automatically send emails to the list on a weekly basis.
+So you need to create a multi step email autoresponder sequence to automatically send emails to your list of prospects on a weekly basis.

 While the details of our email sequence is beyond the scope of this post, the point is that you can automate this entire process.
 And the key is to not come across as overtly salesy in your emails.